Coordination-first estate planning for UAE residents, NRI families, and founders — for the conversation that comes before the will.

 This is where liquidity planning becomes important.

-possible liquidity tool — but only after understanding the family’s actual gap, suitability, and
+Life insurance, Jumbo life insurance, or other protection planning may be reviewed as one possible liquidity tool — but only after understanding the family’s actual gap, suitability, and

 objectives.